zxlhw/Matebook-x-pro-2019-Hackintosh-newest/readme-en.md

 **If you Star my repo (click star⭐️ at upper right of this page), I will so happy.**

+I dont have this device,and other guys tested it for me,if you got any problem please leave me a issue here.

 A telegram group in ：https://t.me/hackintosh_matebook13